get your best deal

 Day 1 Muscat – Sinkhole- Wadi Shab- Sur- Ras Al Hadd

-Then we continue our journey to the City of Sur, the famous Arabian Dhow Factory, where you can see traditional wooden Dhows being built, we will visit the old part of Sur there you can see most of the houses there designed by the wooden doors and windows.
+Then we continue our journey to the city of Sur, the famous Arabian Dhow Factory, where you can see traditional wooden Dhows being built, we’ll visit the old part of Sur there you can see most of the houses there designed by the wooden doors and windows.

-The tour continues to Ras Al Hadd.
-In the evening after dinner, we take you to the turtle’s sanctuary at Ras Al Jinz, where we will go on a guided beautiful walking tour on the beach at night under the stars, where we have a high chance of seeing Oman’s great sea turtles stumbling onto the beach to build a nest and lay the eggs, if you are lucky, you can even see baby turtles hatching from some nests.
+The tour continues to Ras Al Hadd, in the evening after dinner, we take you to the turtle’s sanctuary at Ras Al Jinz, where we’ll go on a guided beautiful walking tour on the beach at night under the stars, where we have a high chance of seeing Oman’s great sea turtles stumbling onto the beach to build a nest and lay the eggs, if you are lucky, you can even see baby turtles hatching from some nests.

-from there we continue our trip to the desert (Wahiba sand) through Jaalan, this spectacular Desert has an Ares of 12,500 Square K.M they called also Al Sharqiya Sands, formerly known as “The Wahiba Sands” its a region of desert in Oman the region was named for the Bani Wahiba tribe, divided between the northern and southern Governorates in the eastern region, the area is defined by a boundary of 180 K.M (110 mi) north to south and 80 K.m (50 mi) east to west, relax in the camp or take part in an adventurous 4×4 drive in the sand dunes, then we will watch the stunning sunset of the desert on one of the big sand dunes.
+from there we continue our trip to the desert (Wahiba sand) through Jaalan, this spectacular desert has an ares of 12,500 Square K.M they called also Al Sharqiya Sands, formerly known as “The Wahiba Sands” it’s a region of desert in Oman the region was named for the Bani Wahiba tribe, divided between the northern and southern Governorates in the eastern region, the area is defined by a boundary of 180 K.M (110 mi) north to south and 80 K.m (50 mi) east to west, relax in the camp or take part in an adventurous 4×4 drive in the sand dunes, then we’ll watch the stunning sunset of the desert on one of the big sand dunes.
 We finish the day with dinner at the camp.